-- Poured concrete: about $10 per square foot installed
+- Poured concrete: about $2 per square foot for materials

-- Pavers: about $5 to $20 per square foot installed
+- Pavers: about $4 to $8 per square foot for materials

 Retaining walls are one solution to a sloped landscape site, allowing you to create flat stepped areas that are easier to garden or tend grass.
 Prices for retaining walls vary, depending on the material used.
-Average costs for materials only:
+Average costs for materials only include:

 - Cinder/concrete block: $10 to $15 per square foot